-Lawns are watered early or late in the day. t f na Cutting edges on tools are kept sharp. t f NA Grass is mowed to a height of 2 to 3 inches t f na Electrical tools are maintained and gas equipment is kept t f na Hand tools like pruners and clippers (rather than power tools) are used whenever possible. t f na tuned and serviced. louis) are used writeriever possible.
+Lawns are watered early or late in the day.
+T F NA Cutting edges on tools are kept sharp.
+T F NA Grass is mowed to a height of 2 to 3 inches T F NA Electrical tools are maintained and gas equipment is kept T F NA Hand tools like pruners and clippers (rather than power T F NA tuned and serviced. tools) are used whenever possible.